How to Choose the Best WordPress Theme for SEO

-Your WordPress theme encapsulates your brand’s aura and helps provide a good user experience.
-But people often forget about the search engine optimization (SEO) aspect of it.
+Your WordPress theme encapsulates your brand and helps provide a good user experience.
+But people often forget about the search engine optimization aspect of it.

 A WordPress theme that isn’t SEO-friendly (or worse, is bloated and slow) can be a real hindrance in the fiercely competitive battle to land on top of the search engine result pages (SERPs).